AlexMercedCoder/tutorialblog/content/blog/2025/2025-07-06-iceberg-optimization-cadence.md

 - Respect operational and governance needs
 - Be flexible and monitorable

-In the next post, we’ll look at how to use **Iceberg’s metadata tables** to dynamically determine *when* optimization is needed—so you can make it event-driven instead of fixed-schedule.
+In the next post, we’ll look at how to use **Iceberg’s metadata tables** to dynamically determine *when* optimization is needed - so you can make it event-driven instead of fixed-schedule.